To content

 General Inquiries - Outgoings (Studies/Internships/Short Programs):

-Office hours (through 30.9.) in presence: only with an appointment
+Office hours in presence only with an appointment